Lynching of Allen Brooks: Lynching

 On March 3, 1910, Brooks was in the Dallas County Courthouse to face trial.
 As a crowd had already begun to gather before he arrived in Dallas, Brooks was sent to the courthouse's jury room.
 The courthouse was filled by 9:00 in the morning.
-Brooks' lawyer had only recently taken the case—an earlier lawyer had quit—and so the case was recessed, for thirty minutes while they consulted.
+Brooks' lawyer had only recently taken the case—an earlier lawyer had quit—and so the case was recessed for thirty minutes while they consulted.
 At 10:00, the judge, R. B. Seay, heard a request to prolong the recess.
-By this point there were at least 1,000 people in the courthouse.
+By this point, there were at least 1,000 people in the courthouse.
 A ladder was soon placed on the side of the building.

-Around 11:15, the mob forcibly attempted to overtake control of the proceedings, and fought with 70-150 law enforcement officers, including Ben E. Cabell.
-The officers were overwhelmed, though none made an effort to use a gun in his defense, and upon reaching Brooks, who was on the second story of the courthouse, the mob tied a rope around his neck and pulled him him out a window.
+Around 11:15, the mob forcibly attempted to overtake control of the proceedings and fought with 70–150 law enforcement officers, including Ben E. Cabell.
+The officers were overwhelmed, though none made an effort to use a gun in his defense, and upon reaching Brooks, who was on the second story of the courthouse, the mob tied a rope around his neck and pulled him out a window.
 Brooks landed on his head on the street below, where more of the mob waited.
 Despite being unconscious, he was subjected to further violence by the mob, including being kicked and stomped on.
 A contemporary report described Brooks' face as having been "crushed into a pulp".
 Brooks may have been dead by this point.
 He was dragged by a car to Elks Arch at the intersection of Main Street and Akard Street, an arch built by the Benevolent and Protective Order of Elks to celebrate the organization's national meeting.
 There the mob hanged him from a telephone pole or an iron spike beneath the arch.
-People carved pieces from the telephone pole to keep as souvenirs, and did the same with Brooks' clothing.
-Historian Herbert Shapiro reports that by the time Dallas's undertaker arrived at the scene, he found that Brooks' body had been reduced to a "shapeless mass of flesh", with his undershirt and flannel—the only clothes still on his body—in tatters.
+People carved pieces from the telephone pole and took pieces of Brooks' clothing as souvenirs.
+Historian Herbert Shapiro reports that by the time Dallas's undertaker arrived at the scene, he found that Brooks' body had been reduced to a "shapeless mass of flesh," with his undershirt and flannel—the only clothes still on his body—in tatters.

-The mob's size was estimated to be 2,000-6,000 people.
-A contemporary report published by the Dallas Times Herald estimated that 2,000-3,000 were in the mob as it went from the courthouse to Elks Arch, and 5,00-6,000 were at the arch.
+The mob's size was estimated to be 2,000–6,000 people.
+A contemporary report published by the Dallas Times Herald estimated that 2,000–3,000 were in the mob as it went from the courthouse to Elks Arch, and 5,000–6,000 were at the arch.